GluuFederation/gluu-sso-OpenCart-module/README.md

 ![Customscripts](https://raw.githubusercontent.com/GluuFederation/gluu-sso-OpenCart-module/master/docu/10.png)

 You can look all custom scripts in your gluu server / Configuration / Manage Custom Scripts / and enable login type, which type you want.
-Custom Script represent itself the type of login, at this moment gluu server supports (U2F, Duo, Google +, Basic) types.
+Custom Script represent itself the type of login, at this moment gluu server supports (U2F, Duo, Google +, Basic, OxPush2) types.

 ### Pay attention to that.